Odyhibit/NPMspy/README.md

 ### Downloading/Sanning packages
 downloader/download_recent.py
-  * get the most recent unscanned packages from database
+  * gets the most recent unscanned packages from database
-  * use oss-download to save the package
+  * uses oss-download to save the package
-  * use yara to scan the package
+  * uses yara to scan the package
-  * save results in database
+  * saves results in database

 ### Database layout